 Richard Gardiner was son of John and Isabelle Gardener of Exning, Suffolk and was known as Father of the City of London until his death in Dec, 1489..
 He was proceeded in death by his first wife Elyn and his son Ralph as well as his brother William Gardynyr.
 Richard Gardyner was laid to rest next to his beloved Elyn at St Pancreas Church, on Soper Lane.
 The Alderman adding a complete wing to St Pancreas in order to construct a crypt dedicated to the resurrection of our Lord, In December 1489 our cities most beloved father Richard Gardener was laid to rest.
 His Will probated at Lambath in January 1490.

-Alderman Gardener traded in cots-wool and general merchandise rising to master of the Mercer's Guild.
-Gardener and his kinsman amassed great fortunes in the family business.
-Having crown monopolies on wool, tin and coal export as well as monopolies in domestic and international commercial money lending and trade.
+Alderman Gardener traded in cots-wool and general merchandise, rising to master of the Mercer's Guild.
+Gardener and his kinsman amassed great fortunes in the family businesses.
+Having crown monopolies on wool, tin and coal export, as well as monopolies in domestic and international commercial money lending and trade.
+Gardiner was England's largest exporter of wool and cloth.
 He had personally arraigned the marriage of his now widow Ethelreda (Audrey) Cotton, to friend and Battle of Bosworth commander Sir Gilbert Talbot In June 1490.
 The man knighted on the field at Market Bosworth with William Gardynyr on 22nd August 1485.
 Providing Ethelreda a sizable dowry in cash, tenements and estates.
 The bulk of the Alderman's estate was however left to his daughter Lady Mary Gardiner and her husband the Alderman's ward Sir Giles Alington of Horseheath.
 Giles and Mary (Gardener) Alington would be 14th great grand parents to both HRH King Charles II and first wife Diana Spencer.

 [ Battle of Bosworth, King Richard III, Sir William Gardiner, William Gardyner, Sir William Gardner, Ellen Tudor, Helen Tudor, Jasper Tudor, Henry VII, Yeomen, Alderman Gardyner, Aldermen Gardyner, Henry VIII, Mercers Guild, Earl of Oxford.
 Duke of Norfolk, London Mayor, City of London, Walbrook Ward, The Bank, City of London, Bassishaw Ward, Exning, Duke of Bedford, Earl of Pembroke, Cheapside London, London Mayor, Battle of Bosworth, September 3 1485, Rhy Ap Thomas, Mayor Richard Gardyner, Mayor Richard Gardener, Alderman Richard Gardiner, Jasper Tudor, John DeVere 13th Earl of Oxford, Battle of Bosworth, Sir Gilbert Talbot.
 Ellen Tudor, William Gardynyr, Thoams Gardiner Kings Chaplain, City of London Hisotry, London Banking Hisotry, Hisotry of London Commerce ]